bmealhouse/vscode-shifty/README.md

 ### favorites

 Cycles through favorite color themes & font families.
+Respects `ignoreDarkColorThemes`, `ignoreHighContrastColorThemes`, and `ignoreLightColorThemes` settings to allow dark, high contrast, and light color theme favorites to be used independently.

 ## Commands